ghalley/RubyConf2015/README.md

 - needs to be more useful than stack overflow
 - They are not state secrets, they are subtle self promotion
 - Good for dev on-boarding
-- GOod for build procedures
+- Good for build procedures

 ### 5. Affordance
 - what your software is trying to get people to do